Skip to main content

 Must-Try Dishes: Beer flight, Hazy IPA pour, Seasonal sour

-What makes it special: A spacious, dog-friendly taproom that pairs well with food pop-ups and takeout.
+What Makes it Special: A spacious, dog-friendly taproom that pairs well with food pop-ups and takeout.

 A craft-brewery taproom with indoor-outdoor spillover that feels especially easy during happy hour—order at the bar, grab a table, and let the plaza energy do the work.
 Best for casual meetups where the goal is a couple pints and zero fuss.